Major depressive episode: Signs and symptoms

 Changes in motor activity by individuals in a major depressive episode that is slower or faster than normal levels may be noticed by those around them.
 People with depression may be overly active (psychomotor agitation) or very lethargic (psychomotor retardation).
 Psychomotor agitation is marked by increased body activity, which may result in restlessness, an inability to sit still, pacing, hand wringing, or fidgeting with clothes or objects.
 Psychomotor retardation results in a decrease in body activity.
 In this case, a depressed person may demonstrate a slowing of thinking, speaking, or body movement.
 They may speak more softly or say less than usual.
 To meet diagnostic criteria, changes in motor activity must be so abnormal that it can be observed by others.
 Personal reports of feeling restless or slow do not count towards the diagnostic criteria.

 In a major depressive episode, appetite is often decreased without a conscious effort to diet.
 A person experiencing a depressive episode may have a marked loss or gain of weight (5% of their body weight in one month), which may be the result of a lack of energy.
 In children, failure to make expected weight gains may be counted towards this criterion.
 Some individuals also experience increased appetite due to coping through self-soothing and eating.
 Overeating is often associated with atypical depression.

 Individuals suffering from a major depressive episode may have excessive feelings of guilt that go beyond an average level and which are not linked to guilt about being depressed.
 Major depressive episodes are often accompanied by a significant drop in self-esteem without an obvious reason.
 The guilt and worthlessness experienced in a major depressive episode can range from subtle guilt to delusions of wrongdoing, shame, and humiliation.
 Additionally, self-loathing is a common symptom exhibited in patients with clinical depression.
-Many patients in major depressive disorders exhibits distorted thought patterns and may believe they are not worthy of care from those around them, and may feel as though their lives have no meaning or purpose.
+Many patients with major depressive disorder exhibit distorted thought patterns and may believe they are not worthy of care from those around them and that their lives have no meaning or purpose.
 For someone to be diagnosed with a major depressive episode, they must have been feeling this drop of self-esteem and worthlessness for most of the day, multiple days in a row.
 A short sense of guilt for a minor wrong-doing or the feeling of sadness that goes away after a few hours does not count as a major depressive episode.